Back to Blog

 • Define your requirements first.
 You cannot evaluate companies against unclear criteria.

-• Look beyond the portfolio surface.
+• Look past the portfolio surface.
 Download apps, check reviews, and ask about exact scope of involvement.

 • Communication quality predicts project success more reliably than technical skill or price.